mnemonikr/sleigh-compiler/README.md

 ## About

 This supports calling the Ghidra SLEIGH compiler from Rust code.
-Processors in Ghidra are described by `.slaspec` files, but Ghidra operates on the compiled `.sla` files.
+Processors in Ghidra are described by `.slaspec` files, but SLEIGH libraries operates on the compiled `.sla` files.
 Now the compiled `.sla` artifacts can be produced directly from Rust code.

 ## What's New?

-See the [CHANGELOG](./CHANGELOG.md) for change details.
+For latest details check out the [CHANGELOG](./CHANGELOG.md).

 ## Usage